inspec/inspec/docs/resources.rst

 host
 =====================================================
-Use the ``host`` InSpec audit resource to test the name used to refer to a specific host and its availability, including the Internet protocols and ports over which that host name should be available.
+Use the ``host`` |inspec resource| to test the name used to refer to a specific host and its availability, including the Internet protocols and ports over which that host name should be available.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``host`` InSpec audit resource block declares a host name, and then (depending on what is to be tested) a port and/or a protocol:
+A ``host`` |inspec resource| block declares a host name, and then (depending on what is to be tested) a port and/or a protocol:

 .. code-block:: ruby